osisoft/PI-Cloud-Connect-Docs/content/system/performance-counters.md

 - The `BytesReceivedRate` and `BytesSentRate` counters are an aggregate of two individual data streams: one for the PI Data Archive and one for the PI AF Server.

-- If the PI Connect service, Publication, or Subscription for a performance counter are stopped no new values are recorded.
+- If the PI Connect service, Publication, or Subscription for a performance counter are stopped, no new values are recorded.
 This means that the `BytesReceivedRate` and `BytesSentRate` will not record a value of zero, but instead it will flat line at the last recorded value and the `Heartbeat` counter will stop incrementing.